 Prior to 1996, Josh was employed by Hambrecht & Quist and Bear Stearns in roles affording insights into conventional investment decision making processes which spurred the alternative methodologies he subsequently developed through InsideTrack®.
 Josh holds a BA summa cum laude from West Virginia University and a JD from the University of Washington School of Law where he co-founded the Washington International Law Journal and published on the legality of proposed US trade sanctions under GATT.

 During college, Josh spent a year of study in Varanasi India and a year in northeastern Thailand as a research assistant with Yale University investigating the foraging energetics and behavioral aspects of three species of Asian honeybees on a project involving formative exposure to on-the-ground challenges in statistical data collection and analysis.
 Josh also became fluent in Japanese, later frequently interpreting oral and written communication on behalf of Citi Smith Barney management and compliance including conducting detailed simultaneous telephone translation of time-sensitive discussions involving margin limits on derivative instruments, multi-account collateralization structuring, and asset recovery strategies.

 Josh periodically mentors for or otherwise engages with organizations focused on helping startups succeed, including serving in 2017 and 2018 as a finals-round judge and moderator for the Cleantech Open, the world’s largest VC accelerator devoted to clean technology companies.
-Josh also serves on the strategic advisory board of Blue Moon Advisors, a firm assisting companies that are preparing to raise capital.
+Josh is also a strategic consultant for Blue Moon Advisors, a firm assisting companies that are preparing to raise capital.